dhwanish-3/OS-Lab-Notes/Stage 11/ExpL High Level Library Interface/Dynamic Memory Routines.md

 ### Initialize
 - Arguments: None
 - Return Value:
-    - 0 - success
+    - 0 - Success
     - 1 - Failure
-- Initializes heap data structurs
+- Initializes heap data structure
 - sets up heap area of the process
 - Applications responsilbility to invoke Initialize() before the first use of Alloc()
 - behaviour of Alloc() and Free() when invoked without an Initailize() operation is undefined